 Ulrich Salzmann, Professor of Palaeoecology at Northumbria University, said: “Our vision is to provide a training environment for independent research scientists and future leaders that develops innovative new ways to analyse and design the sustainable responses needed to address intensifying global change.

-“We are looking very much forward to working with Newcastle University on training the next generation of independent research scientists and future leaders as part of our new One Planet NERC Doctoral Training Partnership."
+“I am delighted to see that the world leading research in Geography and Environmental Sciences at Northumbria University has been acknowledged and I am looking forward to work together with Newcastle University on training the next generation of independent research scientists and future leaders as part of our new One Planet NERC Doctoral Training Partnership."

-The training programme will use specialist research facilities at both universities including Newcastle University’s Blyth Marine Station and research vessel, Urban Observatory, University Farms, Newcastle Helix, and Northumbria University’s Cold and Paleoenvironment Research Laboratories.
+The training programme will use specialist research facilities at both universities including Newcastle University’s Blyth Marine Station and research vessel, Urban Observatory, University Farms, Newcastle Helix, and Northumbria University’s Environmental Sciences Laboratories.
 There is scope too for researchers to influence governmental policy and there will also be an annual event that will share progress, results and debate with the public.

 Independent public survey on what people think about climate change